Latinos in the US seek to improve health and family relationships in 2022

 In addition, one in three Latinos “already knows” that they will not comply with their New Year’s decisions, a slightly higher proportion than that of African Americans and whites with the same response.

-“Making a decision for the new year does not reveal who or what the person making that decision relies on to change their life, nor does it reveal how successful those resolutions will be,” McConnell said.
+“Making a decision for the new year does not reveal what or who the person making that decision relies on to change their life, nor does it reveal how successful those resolutions will be,” McConnell said.

 “But higher numbers of young people, of those with at least some college education, and of people who attend religious services at least once a month among New Year’s decision makers indicate that they are more motivated. (than other groups) to make changes in their lives, “he added.